fschulze/mr.developer/README.txt

   ...
   extensions = mr.developer
   sources-svn = sources-svn
+  sources-git = sources-git
+  auto-checkout = my.package

   [sources-svn]
   my.package = http://example.com/svn/my.package/trunk

+  [sources-svn]
+  some.other.package = git://example.com/git/some.other.package.git

 When you run buildout, you will get a script at ``bin/checkout`` in your buildout directory.
 With that script you can checkout the source from the